lamberta/devkit-doc/api/ui/stackview.md

 By default, when a view is pushed to the top of a `StackView`, it will animate in from right to left.
 When `dontAnimate` is set to `true`, the view will not animate in, and will simply appear on top.
-If `backwards` is set to `true`, the view will animate in from the left to right.
+If `reverse` is set to `true`, the view will animate in from the left to right.

 ~~~